Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Introduction

-This article gives a positive answer for the Bayesian spanning forest model --- when the data arise independently from unknown distributions given their labels, under mild conditions, the Bayesian spanning forest model can recover the ground-truth clustering.
-To our best knowledge, this is the first theoretical result in the model-based clustering literature showing that a potentially misspecified model can yield an asymptotically correct estimate.
-There are five key theoretical contributions.
-1) Our findings demonstrate a feasible approach to bypassing the need for a completely correct specification of the mixture component distribution.
-2) We show that the posterior enjoys consistency with {\em simultaneous} recovery of both the number of clusters and the true clustering labels; whereas in the existing mixture model-based clustering literature, the latter is often achieved under additional conditions (either restricting the family of data-generating distributions, or assuming the number of clusters as known).
-3) We develop the theory under very general conditions, which allow the number of true clusters to be fixed or diverging with the sample size, and further allow the data dimension to grow with the sample size in some more specific cases.
-4) When the number of clusters is assumed to be known, we provide a statistical upper bound of the misclassification rate.
-5) On the mathematical side, we develop a new refinement technique that could be of independent interest to the theoretical development of asymptotics for Bayesian clustering analysis.
+This article gives a positive answer for the Bayesian spanning forest model.
+When the data arise independently from unknown distributions given their labels, { the Bayesian spanning forest model can recover the ground-truth clustering under mild conditions.
+A key feature of our framework is its flexibility with respect to the true data-generating mechanism.
+We model the true density as a mixture whose component supports are only required to separate asymptotically, permitting arbitrary overlap at any finite $n$.
+No restrictions are placed on the functional form of the component densities, and the component distributions $G^{0,n}_k$ may differ across clusters in both shape and parametric family.
+Moreover, our main result (Theorem~\ref{thm:main}) does not require independence among observations within the same cluster; independence is introduced only in later sections to derive sharper results in concrete examples.} To our knowledge, this is the first result in the model-based clustering literature showing that a potentially misspecified model can yield an asymptotically correct estimate.
+There are five key theoretical contributions. \begin{enumerate} \item Our findings demonstrate a feasible approach to bypassing the need for correct specification of the mixture component distribution. \item We show that the posterior enjoys consistency with {\em simultaneous} recovery of both the number of clusters and the true cluster labels; in the existing mixture model-based clustering literature, the latter is often achieved only under additional conditions, either restricting the family of data-generating distributions or assuming the number of clusters to be known. \item We develop the theory under very general conditions, allowing the number of true clusters to be fixed or diverging with the sample size, and further allowing the data dimension to grow with the sample size in certain more specific settings. \item When the number of clusters is assumed known, we provide a statistical upper bound on the misclassification rate. \item On the mathematical side, we develop a new refinement technique that may be of independent interest for the theoretical development of asymptotics in Bayesian clustering analysis. \end{enumerate}